 This year I've made achieving financial stability one of my main goals for the year 2017.
-Here's how I plan to start kicking debts ass.
+Here's some tips on how to live frugally as a single mom.

 Now let's talk about the escape plan.
 One cannot simply say they're going to eliminate debt and poof, debt-be-gone.
 Make a plan.
 Start by writing out your desired outcome and consider giving yourself a realistic time frame; especially considering the amount of debt you may have.
 I personally recommend giving yourself a year and go from there.
 Now onto the 4 steps to get on the road to financial stability.

 1. Identify the Unessential

 Go through at least 3 months of bank statements and write out your disposable expenses.
 Average out how much you spend on items in clothing, entertainment, debts (credit cards and loans), grocery, restaurants.
 This will get you thinking about where you are right now, and help you identify your goals.

 Eliminate the unessential that takes up too much of your money with no value in return.
 You should also make a habit of keeping a daily expense dairy to keep track of your everyday expenses and weak spots.
 Going all out on Starbucks every morning may not seem so big at first, but keep in mind expenses do add up.
 If you're a caffeine lover like me, think about getting a Keurig.